hulto/SECCDC-PCDC/README.md

 ## Info
 This repository is made with both learning and practical goals in mind, with the intention that it be used for preparation of CDCs, but also for following along with things to do during the CDCs.

 There is a lot of information here.
-As such, team members need to make sure that he/she understands everything applicable and is ready to apply the knowledge during the competition with no hiccups.
+As such, each team member needs to make sure that he/she understands everything applicable and is ready to apply the knowledge during the competition with no hiccups.

 I recommend that team members specialize in either Windows or Linux tasks/knowledge.
 That way there can be a Windows group and a Linux group within the team that help eachother.